Killer Irridium… (from Space!)

-65 million years ago, the earth had a very bad day, which did the dinosaurs in.
-The key to what happened, was a rare substance from deep space.
+65 million years ago, the earth had a very bad day.
+This was the end of the age of the dinosaurs.
+The key to what happened to them was Irridium, a rare substance from deep space.

 From a modern perspective, it is almost impossible to imagine how long the dinosaurs ruled the earth.